 The most common way to send data to a page is with a link.
 If the page has a type of content defined, you will be prompted to specify which thing should be sent to the page.
 This will add a unique ID in the URL of the page that will specify the thing for that page.
 This link will contain the information that is needed for the page thing to be set and can be shared.

 A Repeating Group is a special type of container that takes a list of things.
 You define a type of content, and then either define a data source or use an action to display a list in the repeating group.
 This data source has to be a list of things of the type of content that you specified.
-One of the most common ways to define the data source is a search from the database, this is covered in the next section.
+One of the most common ways to define the data source is a search from the database.